MBD / PMI Visualization

 The benefits of PMI and MBD include:

-- Efficiency: using PMI and MBD can simplify and automate multiple steps in manufacturing, saving time and money.
+- increased Efficiency: using PMI and MBD can simplify and automate multiple steps in manufacturing, saving time and money.

 3D annotated models increasingly replace 2D drawings

 For centuries, two-dimensional drawings were the standard when it came to describing technical products, manufacturing processes or even service or repair procedures.
 A drawing consists of various important components: For example, the drawing frame contains metadata such as the drawing number, the version, the last modification date and the release date, among others.
 The drawing itself can contain an overview as an ISO view and usually some section or detail views with dimensions and information on surface quality and tolerances.

 With the proliferation of 3D CAD, there has been a long struggle over how to handle manufacturing information.
 For a long time, 3D models were used only in the acute design phase, and 2D drawings were subsequently derived from the 3D models for manufacturing purposes.
 A laborious, slow and costly process against a background of frequent changes.

 Many companies today try to avoid the effort of creating 2D drawings and thus relieve the engineering department.
 Instead, the information that makes up a drawing is attached directly to the 3D model.
 So-called PMIs, product manufacturing information.
 What used to be detail and section views are now PMI views, which a good viewer like Kisters 3DViewStation shows as a list of thumbnails, and which can still be dumped or printed to a 2D PDF if needed.
 Metadata of the former legend are now so-called billboards, i.e. text blocks standing in space.
 Surface qualities and tolerances are linked to geometric objects and are usually also represented as attributes.
 Prepared in this way, 3D models can also be easily used in manufacturing, for example on touchscreens or tablet PCs.